onzfonz/comp227/src/content/3/en/part3a.md

 ```

 We need a unique id for the note.
-First, we find out the largest id number in the current list and assign it to the *maxId* variable.
+First, we find out the largest id number in the current list and assign it to the `maxId` variable.
-The id of the new note is then defined as *maxId + 1*.
+The id of the new note is then defined as `maxId + 1`.
 This method is not recommended, but we will live with it for now as we will replace it soon enough.

 The current version still has the problem that the HTTP POST request can be used to add objects with arbitrary properties.
-Let's improve the application by defining that the <i>content</i> property may not be empty.
+Let's improve the application by defining that the `content` property may not be empty.
-The <i>important</i> and <i>date</i> properties will be given default values.
+The `important` and `date` properties will be given default values.
 All other properties are discarded:

 ```js